3.1.2 Recovery Orders

 A person can apply for an order under CSA Act section 143(1)(a) to recover an overpayment of child support arising under the CSA Act.
 Amounts that were overpaid due to a payer ceasing to be a resident of Australia or a reciprocating jurisdiction are excluded from the amount which can be recovered under section 143(1)(a).

-A person can apply for an order under CSA Act section 143(1)(b) to recover overpayments of child support for registered maintenance liabilities (including other types of child maintenance liabilities that have originated outside the CSA Act, but collected under the CSRC Act) where a decision is made that the registered maintenance liability should have never existed in the first instance.
+A person can apply for an order under CSA Act section 143(1)(b) to recover overpayments of child support for registered maintenance liabilities (including other types of liabilities that originated outside the CSA Act, but collected under the CSRC Act) where a decision is made that the registered maintenance liability should have never existed in the first instance.

 Parentage overpayment orders